Pathways to Engagement: A Toolkit for Covid-19 Recovery Through Attendance

 It requires nurturing feelings of belonging to school in the spring for current and prospective students, building bridges to school in the summer, and creating a welcoming, restorative community at school in the fall.
 Ideally the activities begin in spring; however, it is never too late to begin.

 This toolkit offers a framework, tools and resources for how to forge pathways to engagement, especially for those who have lost out on significant instructional opportunities during the pandemic.
 The approach assumes engagement and attendance should be supported in all modes of instruction, since a significant number of students may still be participating in hybrid or distance learning in the fall.

 Keep in mind that federal Covid-19 relief funds can be used to support these kinds of activities.
 For more information on how to use federal dollars for attendance and engagement activities, read this blog.

 Once you have worked through our recommended steps and chosen strategies and resources that work for your school community, incorporate them into your larger Covid-19 recovery plan.
 Note: Attendance Works new resources that appear as google docs in this toolkit may change over time.

 This guide and its resources are organized according to the following four steps.
 Click on one of the strategies below to learn more.

 Step 1: Establish Your Team.
 Convene a small group of leaders if you are just starting, or integrate into the work of an existing team.

-Step 2: Identify Priority Groups.
+Step 2: Review Data and Establish Priority Groups.
 Use data to identify which group(s) of students or schools most need additional engagement and to better understand their strengths and challenges.

 Step 3: Craft Engagement Strategies.
 Take a multi-tiered approach to engagement, especially for priority student groups, that starts in the spring, continues in the summer and is amplified in the fall.